-- Pedestrian countdown timers are in place at most major intersections. - Road safety audits have been held along the Dell Range corridor to provide input into the corridor plan underway. - Flashing yellow arrows for unprotected left turns have been installed at many signals. - Backplates are installed on all signals to provide easier visibility of signal colors. - The City is upgrading overhead street name signs to increase reflectivity and lettering size. - The City is conducting an impact fee study to evaluate the potential of dedicating funds to intersection upgrades. - On-street parking ordinances were recently updated.
-Parking restrictions are indicated via signs versus paint on curbs, which was difficult to maintain.
+- Pedestrian countdown timers are in place at most major intersections. - Road safety audits have been held along the Dell Range corridor to provide input into the corridor plan underway. - Flashing yellow arrows for unprotected left turns have been installed at many signals. - The City is upgrading overhead street name signs to meet reflectivity and lettering size standards. - The City is conducting an impact fee study to evaluate the potential of dedicating funds to intersection upgrades. - On-street parking ordinances were recently updated.
+Parking restrictions are indicated via signs versus paint on curbs, which was difficult to maintain. - The City continues to upgrade ADA ramps at intersections.